McAfee Knob: Directions to the McAfee Knob hiking trail

+Effective November 30, 2023, the parking lot at the McAfee Knob Trailhead on VA-311 was temporarily closed during the construction of the pedestrian bridge now spanning VA-311.
+Alternative parking is available at the Catawba Sustainability Center and along some shoulders on Route 864 (Old Catawba Road).
+The lot has re-opened once the bridge construction was completed in late 2024.

 Trailhead parking is located on VA-311.
 Google map (and other mapping programs) directions may display directions to Rt.
 779. These directions are incorrect and will take a visitor to private land, not McAfee Knob.

 These are heavy use areas and parking lots may fill up early, especially on weekends and holidays.

 VA-311 (McAfee Knob – National Park Service lot). (from Roanoke) Take I-81 south to exit 141.
 Go left on Virginia Route 419, Electric Road.
 Go 0.4 mi to Virginia Route 311.
 Take right and go 5.6 mi miles to A.T. access parking lot on left at top of Catawba Mountain.
 Exercise caution at all times when crossing VA-311, as the speed limit here is 55 mph.

 From the right side of the Appalachian Trail, cross over to VA-311 parking area and walk 0.3 mi north, where there will be an information kiosk on the left.
 Continue walking on the Appalachian Trail crossing and there will be four wooden walkways before reaching the Johns Spring Shelter in 1.4 mi.
 Continue for 0.1 mi and there will be a shelter on the left and a spring with a white pipe projecting from rocks with a stream of water.
 Staying on this path for another 0.1 mi, there will be two campsites in which the trail bears to the left before the overnight sites.
 Remain on the trail and there will be an old fire road near a high voltage power line clearing.
 In 0.3 mi after the power line, there will be an overlook on the left with the Catawba Valley in sight.
 Continue 0.5 mi further up the trail to the McAfee Knob Spur Trail.
 Turn left and in less than 30 yd will be the top of the Knob with the 270-degree panoramic view of the entire Roanoke Valley, North Mountain and Tinker Cliffs.

 There are numerous sites to spend the night, such as the Campbell Shelter.
 This shelter has copious sites and an outhouse.
 A water source is about 0.1 mi behind the shelter.
 Camping is prohibited around the immediate area surrounding McAfee Knob, such as the cliffs and rocks.